By-Laws for the West Shore Mixed Slo-Pitch Association

 – Acknowledgement of sponsors support by letter.

-– Organize all social functions sponsored by the league, and make all necessary arrangement
+– Organize and book all social functions sponsored by the league, and make all necessary arrangement

 – Be responsible for all equipment that it is available to the team for all games.